Understand farm rules after cross-compliance ended

 A consistently good compliance record can reduce your inspection frequency.
 Regulators apply risk-based targeting, meaning farms with good track records are inspected less often.

-If you receive payments under SFI, Countryside Stewardship, or other agri-environment schemes, you must meet conditionality standards.
-Inspections may check compliance with these.
+If you receive payments under SFI, Countryside Stewardship, or other agri-environment schemes, you must meet the terms of your scheme agreement.
+All farms must also meet the baseline legal requirements that apply regardless of scheme membership.
+Inspections may check compliance with both.

 Farm assurance audits (Red Tractor, LEAF Marque, Quality Meat Scotland, Soil Association, etc.) are separate from regulatory inspections.
 They serve commercial rather than statutory purposes.